You won’t be able to resist the smell, the flavor, or the perfectly moist texture of these Almond Poppy Seed Muffins!

 Sprinkle with a few sliced almonds.

 Bake in a preheated oven at 375 degrees F for 20-25 minutes, or until a toothpick inserted into the center comes out clean but moist.
-Do not overbake.
-And do not open the oven too soon or it will affect the rise.
-(I know, muffins a picky lot.)
+Be careful not to over-bake.

 - 2 cups all-purpose flour